IBM/ibm-cloud-functions-serverless-ocr-openchecks/docs/BLUEMIX.md

 Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a [Cloudant instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/?taxonomyNavigation=services&env_id=ibm:yp:us-south) named `cloudant-openchecks`.
 You can reuse an existing instance if you already have one.
 Update `CLOUDANT_INSTANCE` in `local.env` to reflect the name of the Cloudant service instance if you name it something else.

 Then set the `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` values in `local.env` based on the service credentials for the service.

+> **Note**: The Cloudant service credentials and connectivity details can be automatically bound to the OpenWhisk context with `wsk package refresh`, as they are in many [simpler use cases](https://github.com/IBM/openwhisk-cloudant-trigger).
+However, since we are writing more than a simple JSON object back to Cloudant, we will use the Cloudant NPM client directly with the credentials, rather than through the Cloudant packaged write action.

 Log into the Cloudant console and create five databases.
 Set their names in the `CLOUDANT_ARCHIVED_DATABASE`, `CLOUDANT_AUDITED_DATABASE`, `CLOUDANT_PARSED_DATABASE`, `CLOUDANT_REJECTED_DATABASE`, and `CLOUDANT_PROCESSED_DATABASE` variables.